Home » State Systems » State Map Key Terms

 coordinated by the SAMHSA FASD Center for Excellence.

-Statewide Task Force/NAFSC: The teal States contain both a dedicated NAFSC representative and a
+Statewide Task Force/NAFSC: The dark blue States contain both a dedicated NAFSC representative and a

 statewide Task Force.